Enterlude and Exitlude: Release and reception

 "Enterlude" and "Exitlude" were released alongside the rest of Sam's Town on September 27, 2006 in Japan, and October 3 in the United States.
 The songs received mostly positive reviews from critics.
 Pitchfork magazine called the songs "bookends that aspire to set these songs within a setting that may or may not be based on the Vegas townie casino of the album's title," yet PopMatters described them as "pointless, self-indulgent bookends for a nonexistent concept album."
 NME approved of the songs, remarking that they are like "tongue-in-cheek greeting and goodbye, designed as if they're serenading you from the stage of some tacky, past-its-prime casino bar," while The Young Folks webzine praised the songs, saying that "after Flowers sings [Enterlude], you can't help but eagerly wonder what that stay will entail."
 Rob Sheffield of the Rolling Stone, who rated Sam's Town 2 out of 5 stars, proclaimed that "'Enterlude' and 'Exitlude' frame the album with a vague hotel/casino theme, but the concept adds up to nothing except faux-Boss cliches already picked clean by Eighties never-weres from Lone Justice to John Eddie."

 In popular culture

-American YouTuber Technoblade, who passed away from metastatic sarcoma in June 2022, requested for his father to use "Exitlude" in the video announcing his passing.
+American YouTuber Technoblade, who died from metastatic sarcoma in June 2022, requested for his father to use "Exitlude" in the video announcing his death.
 However, his father, known online as Technodad, revealed the song was left out of the video due to copyright reasons, instead linking the song on a post on the r/technoblade subreddit.

 Canadian streamer Félix Lengyel, better known as xQc, has regularly used "Exitlude" as outro music for his streams since 2018.
 Lengyel has stated that he isn't a fan of the Killers and he "only likes Exitlude."